isabella232/ml-grid-docs/app/posts/s0-summary/0-0-summary/0-0-0-index.md

 <figure class="align-center">
   <img src="/assets/graphics/content/hv_grid_tower_tracing.gif" alt="Tracing HV towers." />
-  <figcaption><b>Figure XXX.
+  <figcaption><b>Figure 1.
 Tracing with ML-derived prediction overlay.
 Each square represents a tile that the ML model believed to contain a HV tower.
 The Data Team then mapped from tower to tower using this overlay as a guide.
 Video reflects actual speed.</b></figcaption>
 </figure>